Area codes 410, 443, and 667

-Area codes 410, 443, and 667 are telephone area codes serving the eastern half of the U.S. state of Maryland, including the Baltimore metropolitan area and the Eastern Shore.
-The 410 area code is the original area code, while the 443 and 667 codes are overlay codes.
-443 and 667 were primarily used with cellular phones and competitive local exchange carriers such as Comcast or Cavalier Telephone when introduced but have since become universal in their carrier availability.
+Area codes 410, 443, and 667 are telephone area codes in the North American Numbering Plan (NANP) for the eastern part of the U.S. state of Maryland.
+The numbering plan area (NPA) was created with area code 410 in an area code split of area code 301 in 1991, and includes the Baltimore metropolitan area and the Eastern Shore.
+The three area codes are overlay codes for the numbering plan area, with 443 and 667 added in 1997 and 2012, respectively.

 History

-Before these area codes were created, all of Maryland had been served by 301 since the institution of area codes in 1947, even though the state is home to two very large metropolitan areas—Baltimore and the Maryland suburbs of Washington, D.C. (area code 202).
+In 1947, the American Telephone and Telegraph Company (AT&T) published the first configuration of a nationwide telephone numbering plan for Operator Toll Dialing, which designated the state of Maryland as a numbering plan area and assigned area code 301.
+Despite the state being home to two large metropolitan areas, Baltimore and the Maryland suburbs of Washington, D.C. (area code 202), the state received only one area code.
 This made Maryland one of the most-populous states to be served by a single area code.
-However, by the late 1980s, 301 was on the verge of exhaustion due to the rapid growth of the Baltimore and Washington suburbs, as well as the proliferation of fax machines and pagers.
+By the late 1980s, the rapid growth of the Baltimore and Washington suburbs, as well as the proliferation of fax machines and pagers placed the numbering resources in the danger of exhaustion of central office prefixes.

-The number shortage problem was exacerbated by the use of 202 as a de facto overlay for the inner ring of the Washington metro area, even though it was split between three area codes–301, 202, and Northern Virginia's 703.
-This was accomplished via a system of central office code protection in which no central office code was duplicated in the region.
-Each existing central office code was properly routed with each area code in the region so that each telephone number in the region could be dialed with any of the regional area codes, giving the appearance of an overlay plan.
-One consequence of this was that a central office prefix could not be duplicated anywhere in the Washington area.
-Thus, if a 202-574 number was in use in the District or a 703-574 number was in use in northern Virginia, the corresponding 301-574 number could only be assigned to an area considered a safe distance from Washington, such as but not limited to in the Eastern Shore.
+The number shortage problem was exacerbated by the use of area code 202 as a de facto overlay for the inner ring of the Washington metro area, even though it was split between three area codes–301, 202, and Northern Virginia's 703.
+This was accomplished via a system of central office code protection in which no central office code was duplicated in multiple area codes in the region.
+Each existing central office code was routed with each area code in the region so that each telephone number in the region could be dialed with any of the regional area codes.
+The consequence was that the full capacity of central office prefixes could not be used for each involved area code.